Graphs

 • Name: The name of the graph imported from Zabbix.

 • Hosts: The hosts associated with the graph.
-Can be clicked to open the host details page.
+Clicking opens the host details page.

 Graph

-Depending on the Zabbix graphs settings, one of four types of graphs will be displayed.
+Depending on the Zabbix graphs settings, one of four types of graphs is displayed.
 The first graph has all available options, while some sections of the second graph are limited by the graph type:

 graphDetails